robin-mueller/auto-apms-guide/src/tutorial/implementing-behavior-tree-nodes.md

 2. A [node model XML file](../concept/common-resources.md#node-model-xml-file) is generated.
 It will be installed under `auto_apms`/`auto_apms_behavior_tree_core`/`metadata`/`node_model_<metadata_id>.xml` respective to the package's share directory.

-3. Only for `auto_apms_behavior_tree_declare_nodes`: If the `NODE_MODEL_HEADER_TARGET` keyword argument is given as well, a [C++ node model header file](../concept/common-resources.md#c-node-model-header) is generated.
+3. Only for `auto_apms_behavior_tree_register_nodes`: If the `NODE_MODEL_HEADER_TARGET` keyword argument is given as well, a [C++ node model header file](../concept/common-resources.md#c-node-model-header) is generated.

 When any of the given node manifests or any of the associated C++ source files (i.e. the shared libraries that contain the required behavior tree node classes) are modified, steps `2.` and `3.` will be executed again the next time the package is being built.
 Step `1.` is executed in every build cycle.

 ::: tip Convention 📜
-The recommended way of adding node manifests to a ROS 2 workspace is to use `auto_apms_behavior_tree_declare_nodes`.
+The recommended way of adding node manifests to a ROS 2 workspace is to use `auto_apms_behavior_tree_register_nodes`.
 With this macro, only a single metadata identifier is created and it has a concise name (same name as the target of the associated shared library).
 This makes it more intuitive for the user to refer to a specific manifest or the node model XML file associated with it.
 :::

 ## Referring to Node Manifests

 Once you've added node manifests using one of the methods described above, it's possible to directly refer to them using a `<metadata_id>`.
 Understanding [how this identifier is determined](../concept/common-resources.md#node-manifest-identity) is crucial for the following.
 It is set depending on which CMake macro you call.

-When using `auto_apms_behavior_tree_declare_nodes`, it is determined by the name of the shared library target passed as the first positional argument.
+When using `auto_apms_behavior_tree_register_nodes`, it is determined by the name of the shared library target passed as the first positional argument.

-When using `auto_apms_behavior_tree_declare_trees`, the metadata is generated for each given behavior tree XML file, because there's no way of determining whether the same metadata content was generated before (that is if you pass node manifest file paths).
+When using `auto_apms_behavior_tree_register_trees`, the metadata is generated for each given behavior tree XML file, because there's no way of determining whether the same metadata content was generated before (that is if you pass node manifest file paths).
 If you want to prevent that the same metadata content is generated under different IDs or, more importantly, like to reuse previously registered node manifests, we introduce the concept of **node manifest resource identities**.

 You may also use node manifest resource identities when specifying the `NODE_MANIFEST` argument, so in total there are two ways of doing so: